yanisaspic/scEVE/README.md

 ```

 Note that hidden SLURM scripts are also available in order to analyze a specific dataset.
-The scripts expect an argument corresponding to the dataset of interest, _i.e._ a label for experimental datasets, or an integer for synthetic datasets.
+The scripts expect an argument corresponding to the dataset of interest, _i.e._ a label for experimental datasets, or an integer **n** for synthetic datasets.
-The integer ranges from 1 to 600 for `./run/array/.get_synthetic.sbatch/`, and 1 to 150 for `./run/array/.get_similarity.sbatch/`.

 ```bash
 sbatch ./run/array/.get_real.sbatch Darmanis_HumGBM
 sbatch ./run/array/.get_synthetic.sbatch 123
 ```
+**n** ranges from 1 to 600 for `./run/array/.get_synthetic.sbatch/`, and 1 to 150 for `./run/array/.get_similarity.sbatch/`.

 ## 4. Generating our results.
 The script `./run/draw.R` is ran to generate the figures and the contents of our tables.
 The results are directly available in the `./plots/` directory.